OshekharO/Cinemax/README.md

 # Cinemax

-Some UI and API functionality from: [Click Here](https://github.com/bimsina/Matinee-Flutter)
+Some UI and API functionality from: [Here](https://github.com/bimsina/Matinee-Flutter)

 ## 🚸 Warnings :